percona/percona-server/doc/source/faq.rst

 Can I use the PAM plugin to authenticate against /etc/shadow?
 =============================================================

-Yes, but you will need to run mysqld as root so that the PAM libraries can access /etc/shadow.
+Yes, but you will need to run mysqld as root so that the PAM libraries such as 'pam_unix.so` can access /etc/shadow.